-- A. State parties shall adopt Affirmative Action and Delegate Selection Plans which contain explicit rules and procedures governing all aspects of the delegate selection process.
+- A. State parties shall adopt a Delegate Selection Plan, including an Affirmative Action Plan and Outreach and Inclusion Program (as defined in Rules 6 and 7) which contain explicit rules and procedures governing all aspects of the delegate selection process.
 These rules shall include, but are not limited to: - 1.
-Procedures for electing and certifying delegates and alternates at all levels; - Timing of primary/caucuses/ conventions; - 3.
+Procedures for electing and certifying delegates and alternates at all levels; - 2.
+Timing of primary/caucuses/conventions; - 3.
 Procedures providing for equal division in each state's convention delegation; - 4.
-Procedures providing for the selection of the chair of the delegation; - Particulars concerning the scheduling of delegate selection meetings including methods by which each meeting or event will be publicized; - Affirmative Action Plans and Inclusion Programs in detail including affirmative action and inclusion obligations of presidential candidates; - All petition requirements and filing deadlines for delegate and alternate candidates and for presidential candidates; - Procedures for ascertaining delegate/alternate preference at all stages;
+Procedures providing for the selection of the chair of the delegation; - 5.
+Particulars concerning the scheduling of delegate selection meetings including methods by which each meeting or event will be publicized; - 6.
+Affirmative Action Plans and Outreach and Inclusion Programs which include affirmative action and inclusion obligations of presidential candidates; - All filing and petition requirements, including filing fees, if applicable, and corresponding deadlines prescribed by state law for delegate and alternate candidates and for presidential candidates; - 8.
+All filing and petition requirements, including filing fees, if applicable, and corresponding deadlines prescribed by State Party rules for delegate and alternate

-- 9. Procedures for presidential candidate right of approval; - Method of awarding delegates and alternates to presidential candidates; - 11.
-Methods and timetable for the selection of permanent standing committee members; - 12.
-Procedures for challenges of the delegate selection, and affirmative action and inclusion processes; - 13.
-Methods and timetable for the selection of convention pages; and - 14.
-Other appropriate provisions from these Rules, the Call and the Regulations. - B. The following items are to be routinely included at an appropriate place in each state plan: - 1.
-Eligibility requirements for participation in the delegate selection process in conformance with Rule 2 [Rule 2]; - 2.
+- candidates and for presidential candidates; - 9.
+Procedures for ascertaining delegate/alternate preference at all stages; - 10.
+Procedures for presidential candidate right of approval; - 11.
+Method of awarding delegates and alternates to presidential candidates; - 12.
+Methods and timetable for the selection of standing committee members; - 13.
+Procedures for challenges of the delegate selection, affirmative action, and outreach and inclusion processes; - 14.
+Methods and timetable for the selection of convention pages; and - 15.
+Other appropriate provisions from these Rules, the Call, and the Regulations. - B. The following items are to be routinely included at an appropriate place in each state Delegate Selection Plan: - 1.
+Eligibility requirements for participation in the delegate selection process in conformance with Rule 2 [Rule 2.A.]; - 2.
 Prohibition of cost and fees [Rule 2.D.]; - 3.
 Prohibition of participation by those participating in another party's process [Rule 2.E.]; - 4.
 One-meeting limitation for first-stage participants [Rule 3.E.]; - 5.
 "Six basic elements" of an open party [Rule 4]; - 6.
 Non-discrimination principles [Rule 5];